Rajeshwariradhakrishna/Stroke-Prediction-Analysis/README.md

 ![image](https://github.com/Rajeshwariradhakrishna/Stroke-Prediction-Analysis/assets/131278014/4e2e29a8-15a5-46f4-b538-932b8de67d79)

+**Conclusion and Findings**
+In conclusion, based on our analysis of the three research questions we found that:

+1. There is no statistical significance in the rate of stroke for Urban vs Rural populations.
+The null hypothesis was proven to be true through analysis via Chi-Square testing and review of the p-value of these factors.

+2. Males over the age of 60 have a higher risk of experiencing a stroke, over males ages 20 - 59 years of age.
+When looking at smoking status and the impact on stroke for the combined male population over 20, it was found that 3% of male non-smokers had a stroke, vs 2% of male smokers who had a stroke, indicating low correlation between smoking status and the risk of stroke.

+3. Lastly, The percentage of people who have hypertesnion and had a stroke is higher than percentage of people who don't have hypertension who had a stroke.
+The percentage of people who have heart disease and had a stroke is higher than percentage of people who don't have heart disease who had a stroke.

 **Data Limitations:**

 The limitations of this dataset include a lack of information about where the sample population comes from (i.e, where they live, access to prevention and healthcare services, etc), as this information would prove useful in determining other contributing risks.